-Upcoming Graduation Dates:
+Upcoming Commencement Dates:

 More than 4,000 men and women have graduated from St. Joseph’s College of Nursing.
 These graduates relate the personal satisfaction and pride they feel upon attaining this milestone.
 Most choose to accept positions at St. Joseph’s Hospital Health Center, while others find employment at health care facilities in the community, the region or another state.
 The excellent reputation of our college and hospital assures that St. Joseph’s alumni will readily find positions in their chosen field.
 In 2015, 89% of our 84 graduates accepted nursing positions at St. Joseph’s Hospital Health Center.
 Many of our graduates plan to pursue higher education.